lowRISC/opentitan/hw/ip/entropy_src/README.md

 ## Features

-- This revision provides an interface to an external physical random noise generator (also referred to as a physical true random number generator.
+- This revision provides an interface to an external physical random noise generator (also referred to as a physical true random number generator or PTRNG).
 The PTRNG external source is a physical true random noise source.
 A noise source and its relation to an entropy source are defined by [SP 800-90B.](https://csrc.nist.gov/publications/detail/sp/800-90b/final)
 - A set of registers is provided for firmware to obtain entropy bits.